howhow/vimrc/README.md

 ## TODO
 - [x] Compile and install YCM in install.sh
-- [ ] Migrate all plugins to async in order to fast vi speed
+- [x] Migrate all plugins to async in order to fast vi speed
+- [ ] Support python project
 - [ ] More error handling in install.sh